new-guy/screeps-os/README.md

     - Need to automatically add sources in nearby rooms to the list of available sources.
 This needs that the colony object needs to automatically send scouts outside of the room

 - Mining
-    - Each mining operation should be its own process
-    - Colonies should have a mining manager process which controls the mining operations
-        - Mining operations should be started one by one.
-New mining operations should only be started when the previous has all of its creeps being spawned or in existence
-        - New mining operations should only be created if the room is in the right state, and if there's room in the queue.
-        - If we have a pair of rooms, we need to force the destination
-        - To create a route, have the manager check the colony's available sources (meaning not owned by SKs or other players) by order of nearest to either of the colony's storages one by one
-            - If there is a route for that source already, continue
-            - If there is not a route, create one.
-            - If we can't find any available sources, tell the colony that we need to scout
-    - Miners should just go to their assigned source, make sure a container is built, and mine
-    - Haulers should pick up from their assigned source, then deposit in the closest storage (this value should be cached)

 - Colony/Room States
     - We effectively have two types of creeps - the necessary ones and the "gravy" ones